Updated January 2019

 If you can’t answer any of those questions effectively, it might be wise to forget about Facebook as a marketing channel altogether.

 Summing up your options

-To recap, in 2018 Facebook is changing its algorithm to de-prioritize content from company pages.
+To recap, in 2018 Facebook changed its algorithm to de-prioritize content from company pages.